RedisLabs/redislabs-docs/content/rc/how-to/aws-zone-mapping.md

 If you are unfamiliar on how to create a new user in AWS, please see their documentation on the topic.

-**Note:** RC does not store these credentials and once the zone mapping process is complete, please remove the created user
+**Note:** Redis Cloud Essentials does not store these credentials and once the zone mapping process is complete, please remove the created user